-- Whole Class Book Sets
+- Whole class book sets

-- Classroom sets for small groups/Literature Circle Novel Sets
+- Classroom sets for small groups/Literature Circle novel sets

-- Classroom Library Books
+- Classroom library books

-Texts listed below are provided for each teacher as a class set of 30.
+Texts listed in the pacing guide are provided for each teacher as a class set of 30.
 Additional sets of thematically related text based upon literacy, social studies or science topics are included in sets of 10 for small group/guided reading or a set of 2 for the classroom library.

-Note: Leveled readers/texts from the previous reading programs and books available bookrooms should remain in use for guided reading groups or student's independent reading.
+Note: Leveled readers/texts from the previous reading programs, and books available in bookrooms should remain in use for guided reading groups or student's independent reading.
 The science and social studies leveled online readers may be integrated as a thematically related way for students to practice their reading skills and develop content knowledge.

-Hazelwood School District 5th Grade Tiered Vocabulary List
+Hazelwood School District 4th Grade Tiered Vocabulary List

-- Sight Word List (see Appendices) - Academic Vocabulary list (included in each guide)
+- Sight Word List (see Appendices) - Academic Vocabulary List (included in each guide)